ATR-Lab/kami-head/coffee_ws/src/coffee_voice_agent/README.md

 # Coffee Voice Agent ROS2 Package

-A ROS2 package that integrates the LiveKit Coffee Barista Voice Agent with the Coffee Buddy robot system through a clean bridge architecture.
+A ROS2 package that integrates the LiveKit Coffee Barista Voice Agent with the Coffee Buddy robot system through a clean bridge architecture with unified messaging.

 ## Overview

 This package provides ROS2 integration for the Coffee Barista Voice Agent while preserving its interactive console mode functionality.
-The voice agent runs as a standalone application with full console controls, while a separate ROS2 bridge node provides system integration via WebSocket communication.
+The voice agent runs as a standalone application with full console controls, while a separate ROS2 bridge node provides system integration via WebSocket communication using **unified status messages** for robot coordination.

 ## Implementation Versions